genughaben/world-development/README.md

 This could be extended by adding more worker nodes.
 For best performance also the [stage_commodities.py](airflow/docker/spark/scripts/stage_commodities.py) can be optimized.
 And obviously if this was not enough to be run on a single machine based on the docker-compose.yml a kubernetes implementation could be built and run on AWS or GCP.
 Postgres could manage 100x (100 GB in this case).
-But in order to be highly available a multi-machine setup couldb be used.
+But in order to be highly available a multi-machine setup could be used.
 Also AWS Redshift could be used as Cloud alternative to easily be able to also work with 1000x data.
 This wouldn't be to hard to achieve:
 * An AWS Redshift cluster of appropriate size needed to be setup